 The simplest case is where we choose to ignore (declare unknown) one of the states within the system.
 How do we interpret the many possible futures that this case presents?
-Quite simply, we look for solutions just as we would with the 'omniscient' case where everything is known, except we have more than one possible solution.
-Notice that I didn't say that there were infinite solutions, which would be the Many Worlds interpretation.
+We can look for solutions just as we would with the 'omniscient' case where everything is known, except we have more than one possible solution; an indeterminate scenario.
+We didn't say that there were infinite solutions, which would be the Many Worlds interpretation.
 Instead, for a fully-known propagating wave, there are only a few possible solutions for its collapse, and this might be manageable as a semi-deterministic set of solutions that may be integrated.
 The essential point is that where one piece of information is unknown, it's possible to piece it back together to find the missing solution, or at least get a probability spread of what the solutions might be, given appropriate statistics for the missing terms.

 More simply, you could imagine a propagating wave as a sphere in Euclidean 3D space, expanding at constant rate with time.
 For this sphere to collapse, it has to meet with another sphere and fulfil a 'phase-matching' requirement at a unique point.
 So if we don't know everything about the system, then in the Many Worlds approach, we have to assume that there's a future on every possible point on the surface of that sphere as it evolves in space and time.
 Conversely, for our approach, the possible solutions are limited to just a few points on the sphere as it expands: perhaps there are only a handful of points to explore, depending on the initial conditions.